burrrata/cryptoeconomics.study_rust_edition/src/ch3/intro.md

 In this chapter we'll transition our PoW "blockchain" style network towards a PoS network.
 This has many benefits:
 - we don't consume physical resources for digital security
 - we can create more compelling incentive mechanisms
-- we can destroy an attackers ability to repeatedly attack
+- we can destroy an attacker's ability to make repeated attacks

 The future is near.
 Let's get started!